1960 New Zealand rugby union tour of Australia and South Africa: Later tours

-New Zealand Rugby union then refused any other tour for the successive ten years until Maori and Samoan player participation was accepted in 1970.
-In that occasion South African authorities, gave them the title of "Honorary Whites", but controversies remained.
+New Zealand Rugby Union then refused any other tour for the succeeding ten years until Māori and Samoan player participation was accepted in 1970.
+On that occasion South African authorities, gave them the title of "Honorary Whites", but controversies remained.
 In 1976, all the African countries boycotted the Olympic Games in protest at the All Blacks' tour of South Africa.

 Then, the 1981 Springboks' tour, was contested by a large part of New Zealand public opinion, with riots and demonstrations.

 In 1985 public opinion convinced NZRU to cancel another tour in South Africa.
 Only with the end of apartheid, in 1992 did the controversy end.